nonmodernist/dcda30970/content/blog/week-01.md

   caption="This was the kind of floppy disk we used to install America Online in the mid-90s"
 >}}

 I fell in love with the internet back when you still had to use command line prompts to tell DOS to launch the Windows GUI.
 If you don't know what any of that means, well... it was another era.

 I never thought of myself as a particularly technology-focused kid.
 I just loved reading websites and bulletin board posts from other parts of the world, from the comfort of the desk near the windows in my grandmother's tiny dining room.
-My mom was sitting there browsing the web once when a storm brought a tree down on the roof right above her.
+Once, my mom was sitting there browsing the web when a storm brought a tree down on the roof right above her.
 She was fine, and the roof was fixed eventually, and I don't think the internet even went out that day.

 What's your technology origin story?
 Take a moment to conjure it up in your mind.
 Where does it take you back to?
 What do you see, smell, feel, hear?